 Meanwhile the title track and Johnny Barnes both make use of dour chord progressions and a vocal delivery reminiscent of John Martyn, as well as the kind of sombre double bass and dubby electric guitar seen on Martyn’s seventies recordings.

 On first listen, Rocks of Bawn appears merely pleasant, thanks to Geffin’s winsome vocals.
-But on closer inspection, the EP contains remarkable depth and gravity for just five tracks, that also manage to be so easy on the ear.Nick Hart
+But on closer inspection, the EP contains remarkable depth and gravity for just five tracks, that also manage to be so easy on the ear.Nick Brook

 Released July 2016.
 Mixed by Les Mommsen.